Call for Abstracts

 Abstract topics of interest for consideration of presentation at the Pre-Conference Workshop include:

-• and more
+• Packaging and Connectivity

-The full-day Pre-Conference Workshop will address Printed/Flexible/ Stretchable (P/F/S) and Functional Fabric (FF)/E-Textile Sensors and electronics from a commercialization perspective which support a broad range of applications, including Medtech, IoT, and wearables.
-The Workshop, chaired and organized by Roger Grace, will feature 10 world-recognized leaders in the P/F/S and FF/E-Textile sensors and sensor-based systems area.
+The half-day Pre-Conference Workshop will address Printed/Flexible/ Stretchable (P/F/S) and Functional Fabric (FF)/E-Textile Sensors and electronics from a commercialization perspective which support a broad range of applications, including Medtech, IoT, and wearables.
+The Workshop, chaired and organized by Roger Grace, will feature six world-recognized leaders in the P/F/S and FF/E-Textile sensors and sensor-based systems area.
 Presentations will provide attendees with valuable information on current research and development activities, application opportunities, manufacturing methods, and commercialization challenges for P/F/S and FF E-Textile sensors and sensor-based systems issues.

-Mr. Grace stated, “This all-day Workshop is a key and integral part of my intention to “evangelize” P/F/S and FF/E-Textile sensors.
+Mr. Grace stated, “This half-day Workshop is a key and integral part of my intention to “evangelize” P/F/S and FF/E-Textile sensors.
 It was created and developed by me to help inform and educate the technical, technical management, and business community of the major significance of P/F /S and F/’E-Textile sensor-based technologies and their enabled far-reaching and extensive opportunities in many applications including MedTech and wearables from both a current and future perspective.”
-He concluded, “This will be the sixth time that I have organized and chaired this Workshop topic at this most significant industry event, and am looking forward to having all of these world-class presenters share their most recent and relevant findings and products with the live and in-person audience”.
+He concluded, “This will be the eighth time that I have organized and chaired this Workshop topic at this most significant industry event, and am looking forward to having all of these world-class presenters share their most recent and relevant findings and products with the live and in-person audience”.

 About Printed/Flexible/Stretchable and Functional Fabric Sensors